Online Degrees & Certificates

 AA in Music: General

-The Associate in Arts degree in Music is a comprehensive course of study preparing the student to transfer to a four-year institution in music or a music related field, or to enter the music industry or a related field.
+The Associate in Arts degree in Music is a comprehensive course of study preparing the student to transfer to a four-year institution in music or a music related field, or to enter the music industry or a related field upon completion.
 Foothill's Music Department offers a wide variety of courses to satisfy the diverse interests and needs of its students.
-In addition to core courses in comprehensive musicianship and history/literature, the department also offers courses such as Music of Multicultural America, Music Business, the Music of the Beatles, and many others.
+In addition to core courses in comprehensive musicianship and history/literature, the department also offers courses such as Music of American Cultures, the Music of the Beatles, and many others.

-The department's award-winning faculty are active as composers, authors, performers, arrangers, and publishers.
-The department has some of the newest and most comprehensive facilities in the country.
-Our performance facilities and all of our classrooms are equipped with Steinway pianos and/or top of the line sound reinforcement/multimedia delivery systems.
+The department's award-winning faculty are active as composers, authors, performers, arrangers, and publishers in the Bay Area and throughout the U.S. The department has some of the newest and most comprehensive facilities in the country.
+Our performance facilities have been newly renovated and all of our classrooms are equipped with Steinway pianos and/or top of the line sound reinforcement/multimedia delivery systems.
 The Interdisciplinary Electronic Arts Center has many new features such as a new media classroom with MIDI keyboard stations fully equipped with the latest in recording and sound production design.
-Our piano laboratory has 24 digital pianos, and our practice rooms are equipped with new 52" uprights.

 Program Learning Outcomes